 Once you’ve e-filed your taxes, you will need to set up how you will receive your payment.
 And, if you want to make sure you get your refund as fast as possible, set up direct deposit (eight out of 10 tax refunds are received via direct deposit).

 If you’re a Chime member, all you have to do is choose “direct deposit” on your tax return software.
 You then can input your Chime Spending Account number and corresponding routing number.

 From there, you just have to wait for your refund to show up in your bank account.
 Once your refund hits your account, Chime will send you a text alert and email.
 This way you will know that the money is there the second you receive it.

-3 Tips for getting your refund faster in 2020
+3 Tips for getting your refund check or deposit faster in 2021

 While there isn’t any way to guarantee exactly when your tax refund will arrive, there are a couple of ways to get it even faster.

 - File your completed tax return right away if possible (the current deadline is April 15, 2021) If you are missing W-2 forms (or 1099 forms if you are an independent contractor), then the process can take longer.
 So, at the beginning of January in any given tax year, be on the lookout for any forms you expect to receive.
 If you do not receive them by January 31, reach out to your employer or client and ask them to send these forms to you.